For small retail businesses, generating buzz and driving sales is essential for sustainability and growth.

 - The expectations your customers have when engaging with your brand

-Discounts, Coupons, and Rebates
+1. Discounts, Coupons and Rebates

-Discounts, coupons and rebates all center on one thing — saving your customers money on their purchases from your company.
+Discounts, coupons and rebates center on one thing — saving your customers money on their purchases from your company.

-- A discount is a typically temporary reduction in the price of a given product that is provided to all customers or to patrons who meet specific criteria.
+- A discount is a temporary reduction in the price of a given product that is provided to all customers or to patrons who meet specific criteria.

 - Coupons are vouchers providing a discount or other promotional offer.